immersivecognition/immersivecognition.github.io/source/content/projects/online-experiments.md

 Fruitbat splat is a browser-based task designed to assess reactive and proactive inhibition in the context of timed interception.
 At night, it is safe to leave the cave and collect the fruit that flies over head.
-At sunrise it is also safe, but if the sun comes out, the bat will burn to a crisp.
+At sunrise it is also safe, but if there is a spontaneous sunrise and the bat is caught outside, it will burn to a crisp.

 <a class="personbox" href="/people/john-pickavance/">
 <img class="person" src="/static/people-images/jp.jpg" alt="John Pickavance"/>